Xiangyu-Hu/SPHinXsys/tutorials/sphinx/examples/example1_2D_dambreak.rst

 	write_recorded_water_pressure.writeToFile(number_of_iterations);

-Also the statistic for computation time is initialized and the initial body states and data are outputed.
+Also the statistic for computation time is initialized and the initial body states and data are outputted.

 Here comes the time-stepping loops.
 The computation is carried out with a dual-criteria time-stepping scheme,